What to Wear in Morocco:

 - Anything with offensive graphics or slogans

-In terms of colours, Morocco’s natural palette of terracotta, sand, and deep blue already inspires what to pack.
-Neutral tones photograph beautifully against the country’s architecture and landscapes, and they are easy to mix and match, reducing the total number of items you need to bring.
+Morocco’s natural palette of terracotta, sand, and deep blue already inspires what to pack.
+Neutral tones photograph beautifully against the country’s architecture, and they mix-and-match easily — keeping your total item count low without limiting your Morocco outfit options.

 Dressing for Different Regions of Morocco ↑ Back

 Morocco is remarkably diverse — a single trip might take you from coastal Atlantic towns to high mountain passes to the edge of the Sahara.
-The cities of Morocco each have their own character and, by extension, their own dress expectations.
-Here’s how to dress for each major context:
+The Morocco dress code for tourists is not one-size-fits-all; it shifts meaningfully depending on where you are.
+The cities of Morocco each have their own character and their own expectations.
+Here is how to approach each major context:

 From the Sahara to the Atlas, Morocco’s landscapes demand different outfit strategies.